 Spoilers follow for Gideon the Ninth, by Tamsyn Muir.

 In collecting my thoughts, I found it much simpler to list everything I didn’t like about the book.
+Any text not on the list, I loved.
 So, Things I Didn’t like about Gideon the Ninth:

 This late in the equinox no light would make it here for monthsConventionally, an equinox is a point in time.
 SF books often redefine common words to set atmosphere, but that doesn't seem like the intention here.
 The only other use of the word,

 blotting out the ever-fainter light of the equinoxclarifies nothing.

 Behind her stood the Lady of the Ninth House, watching her with no satisfaction.The context suggests that this was intended to be the phrase, 'no little satisfaction'.
 I think?